 “Source Separation” is a wide research area ranging from decomposition of EEG signals to telecommunication channels.
 We will here focus on speech signals and mention the obligatory cocktail party problem:

 Imagine a cocktail party where different speakers speak simultaneously.
-A keen listener may try to unterstand a speaker but struggles interfering speaker and noise.
+A keen listener may try to unterstand a single speaker but struggles with interfering speakers and noise.